 Shoreditch / Bar / Cuisine: Pub

-The 6 Nations returns to the Crown and Shuttle this February with bookable spaces inside and out, and six huge screens throughout the venue there?ll be no scrummaging about to get a view of all the action.
+The 6 Nations returns to the Crown and Shuttle with bookable spaces inside and out, and six huge screens throughout the venue so there'll be no scrummaging about to get a view of all the action.
 It's rugby, so the craft beer will be flowing from all three bars, and the much-needed soakage will be flying out of the food truck.
-So grab a seat, grab a menu, and grab a beer, because no one?s going to the sin bin round here.
-Rugby begins on 4 February.
+Grab a seat, grab a menu, and grab a beer, because no one's going to the sin bin around here.

 The Jam Tree